AliRezaJoodi/AVR_Projects/CodeLockWithTelCard_LCD/README.md

-## Code Lock With TelCard and LCD Display
+## Code Lock With TelCard, Display with 16x2 LCD, Based on AVR MCU

 MCU:		ATmega32A
 Display:        16x2 LCD